apnadkarni/blt/doc/BLT.rst

 The following TCL commands are added to the interpreter from the BLT
 library:

-**blt::bgexec**
+`blt::base64`_
+  Encodes/decodes string to/from base64 format.

+`blt::bgexec`_
-  Works like TCL's **exec** command, running a pipeline of commands and allowing your TCL program to collect the results.
+  Works like TCL's **exec** command, running a pipeline of commands while collecting the results.
 The difference is that **blt::bgexec** executes in the background and doesn't block Tk events.
 This means you can execute a long-running command and Tk widgets will behave normally.
   When the program finishes, its output and the exit status are written to TCL variables.
 This makes it easy to monitor and save the output of a command.

-**blt::datatable**
+`blt::checksum`_
+  Computes crc32 or md5 hash checksums.

+`blt::csv`_
+  Parses comma separated values (CSV) formatted files or data.

+`blt::datatable`_
   Creates datatable data objects.
 A *datatable* object is table of cells.
   Row and columns both have indices and labels that address the cells.
   Cells may contain data or may be empty.

-**blt::debug**
+`blt::debug`_
   A simple TCL command tracing facility useful for debugging TCL code.
   Displays each TCL command before and after substitution along its level in the interpreter on standard error.

-**blt::mesh**
+`blt::mesh`_
-  The **blt::mesh** creates a 2-D mesh that can be used with the **-mesh** options of the BLT widgets.
+  Creates a 2-D mesh that can be used with the **-mesh** options of the BLT widgets.
 Meshes can be shared between widgets.

-**blt::sftp**
+`blt::sftp`_
   Creates sftp objects.
 A sftp object lets you connect to a SFTP server to transfer files, get a directory listing etc.  Most operations that you can perform with a sftp client program can be done programmatically with a sftp object.

-**blt::spline**
+`blt::spline`_
   Computes a natural (cubic) or quadratic spline fitting a set of data points (x and y vectors) and produces a vector of the interpolated images (y-coordinates) at a given set of absciccas (x-coordinates).

-**blt::timestamp**
+`blt::timestamp`_
-  The **blt::timestamp** command is for converting date/time timestamps to/from double precision numbers.
+  Converting date/time timestamps to/from double precision numbers.
 It handles timestamps with fractional seconds, IS08601 time formats (separated by the letter 'T'), and work week dates.
 This command is used internally by the **blt::datatable** data object to parse timestamps where the format of the timestamp isn't known.

-**blt::tree**
+`blt::tree`_
-  The **blt::tree** command creates tree data objects.
-A *tree object* is general ordered tree of nodes.
+  Creates tree data objects.
+A *tree object* is a general ordered tree of nodes.
 Each node has both a label and a key-value list of data.
 Data can be heterogeneous, since nodes do not have to contain the same data fields.
 It is associated with a TCL command that you can use to access and modify the its structure and data.
 Tree objects can also be managed via a C API.

-**blt::utils::compare**
+`blt::utils::compare`_
-  These utility commands are used by the **treeview** widget to filter rows.
+  These utility commands are used by the **blt::tableview** widget to filter rows.
 The **number** operations handle cases where the floating point numbers are almost equal.
 The **string** operations provide switches to compactly handle different cases.

-**blt::utils::crc32**

-**blt::utils::csv**

-**blt::vector**
+`blt::vector`_
   Creates a vector of floating point values.
 The vector's components can be manipulated in three ways: through a TCL array variable, a TCL command, or the C API.

-**blt::watch**
+`blt::watch`_
   Arranges for TCL procedures to be called before and/or after the execution of every TCL command.
 This command may be used in the logging, profiling, or tracing of TCL code.